trevordevore/levurehelper-dropDMG/README.md

 # dropDMG helper

-Levure helper that creates a DMG of your macOS application when packaging your application.
+Levure helper that uses [DropDMG](https://c-command.com/dropdmg/) to create a DMG of your macOS application when packaging your application.

 ```
 # app.yml